 On an annual basis the department conducts over 10,000 hours of training.
 The Training Division is headed up by the Deputy Chief of Training.
 The department consistently seeks out training opportunities not just locally but on a national level.
-We currently are rebuilding our local program to more efficiently allow us to meet our annual mandatory requirements.
+We are always rebuilding our local program to be more efficient and allow us to meet our annual mandatory requirements.
 All Full Time firefighters in the city are trained to the Hazardous Materials Technician level which includes WMD (weapons of mass destruction) response.
 This component is funded by the Department of Homeland Security.
-Annually the department sends several individuals to national schools for the most advanced training offered in the United States today.
-New for 2012 all our new Full Time recruits participate in a formal drill school lasting four weeks.
+Annually, the department sends several individuals to national schools for the most advanced training offered in the United States today.
+All new employees participate in a formal drill school lasting three to four weeks.
 The drill school covers all aspects of the job such as: firefighting, oil /foam response, high angle rescue, confined space and emergency medical response.
-The last week of drill school the recruits travel to Anniston, Alabama to complete their hazmat training.
+The last requirement is for the recruits to travel to Anniston, Alabama to complete their hazmat training.
 This initial advanced training should serve them well throughout their careers.

-The Department has also teamed up with Cape Elizabeth Fire Department to conduct an annual Basic Fire School for new Call Company firefighters; this 60+ hour class meets the requirements of the Maine Bureau of Labor Standards to become an Interior Firefighter in Maine.
+The Department has also teamed up with area departments to conduct an annual Basic Fire School for new Call Company firefighters; this 60+ hour class meets the requirements of the Maine Bureau of Labor Standards to become an Interior Firefighter in Maine.

 Additionally we offer a Fire Officer Development program.
 The officer training program was originally offered in a classroom setting and has now been expanded to an online program open to all of our employees.
 As of 2011 all line officers (captains & lieutenants) of both the Full Time and Call Company are required to have completed this training.